dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 [Here](/img/sound/gc_queue.pdf) is a slideshow/animation demonstrating this process.

 ## Tradeoffs
-Let's consider some of the theoretical pros and cons of this approach.
+Let's consider the theoretical behavior of this approach.
-Note that we should take anything I have to say with a grain of salt; I haven't benchmarked anything, so I really have no evidence to support anything I'm claiming.
+Note that anything I have to say should be taken with grain of salt; I haven't benchmarked anything, so I really have no evidence to support anything I'm claiming.

 First, let's talk about when we would not want to use this approach.